GridTools/gt4py/CONTRIBUTING.md

 ### Quality Assurance

 We use [pre-commit](https://pre-commit.com/) to run several auto-formatting and linting tools.
-You should always execute it locally before opening a pull request. `pre-commit` can be installed as a _git hook_ to automatically check the staged changes before commiting:
+You should always execute it locally before opening a PR. `pre-commit` can be installed as a _git hook_ to automatically check the staged changes before committing:

 ```bash
 # Install pre-commit as a git hook and initialized all the configured tools